Deliciously Organic - Carrie Korem, FNTP

 • Tweet

-I enjoy the sweet, creamy, crunchy bits, smoky bacon and the sharp bite from the red onions.
-I think I could eat the whole bowl if given the opportunity.
-It’s hefty enough to eat alone for dinner.
 Years ago, I’d open up a jar of Hellman’s, but now I prefer to make my own mayonnaise.
 Homemade mayo requires 5 ingredients, takes minutes to prepare, and tastes so much better.
 I love this recipe (you should probably bookmark it!).
-Mix up some of that mayo with a little honey and apple cider vinegar for an unprocessed dressing to pour over all the goodies in this salad.
+Mix up some of that mayo with a little honey and apple cider vinegar for an unprocessed dressing to pour over all the deliciousness in this salad.ย Enjoy!

 Broccoli Salad with Bacon and Raisins